awsdocs/aws-toolkit-vs-code-user-guide/doc_source/remote-lambda.md

 ****

-1. In the **AWS Explorer**, choose the name of the Lambda function you want to delete and open its context menu\.
+1. In the **AWS Explorer**, choose the name of the Lambda function you want to delete, and then open its context menu\.
 ![\[Context menu for Lambda function.\]](http://docs.aws.amazon.com/toolkit-for-vscode/latest/userguide/images/lambda-func-delete-menu.png)

 1. Choose **Delete**\.

 1. Choose **Yes** to conﬁrm the delete\.
-![\[Delete Lambda confirmation dialogue\]](http://docs.aws.amazon.com/toolkit-for-vscode/latest/userguide/images/lambda-delete-confirm.png)
+![\[Delete Lambda confirmation dialog\]](http://docs.aws.amazon.com/toolkit-for-vscode/latest/userguide/images/lambda-delete-confirm.png)

-Once the function is deleted, you will no longer see it listed in the **AWS Explorer**\.
+Once the function is deleted, it is no longer listed in the **AWS Explorer**\.